awss1236/gamrer/README.md

   - [ ] Make the outputted code a module.
 - [ ] Add a functional tokenizer.
 - [ ] Extend the current grammar functionalities.
 (EBNF, ABNF, ...)
+  - [ ] Make the EBNF syntax acceptable.
+  - [ ] Implement the new features.